43 Degrees Fahrenheit to Celsius: A thorough look

 A Deeper Dive into the Conversion Formula

 The formula's structure reflects the fundamental differences between the Fahrenheit and Celsius scales.
 The subtraction of 32 accounts for the difference in the freezing point of water (32°F vs 0°C).
-The multiplication by 5/9 adjusts for the different sizes of the degree increments between the freezing and boiling points of water.
+Think about it: the multiplication by 5/9 adjusts for the different sizes of the degree increments between the freezing and boiling points of water.
 There are 180 degrees Fahrenheit between the freezing and boiling points of water, while there are only 100 degrees Celsius.
 The fraction 5/9 represents the ratio of these differences (100/180).

 Practical Applications of Fahrenheit to Celsius Conversion